FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 ### Recent projects:

 ---
 Lately leading a lab project as "multimodal AI-based human mobility detection, tracking, and motion estimation".
 The suggested idea is to utilize WiFi signal characteristics to improve camera-based detection and tracking performance.
 In addition, responsible for newly multimodal and DL/ML algorithms to apply our proposed approach.
-Moreover, our team will collaborate with Qualcomm Institute and UCSD up to 2027.

 ### Preferred programming Languages: